-• Sub-SMQ Oropharyngeal lesions, non-neoplastic, non-infectious and non-allergic is referred as SMQ Oropharyngeal lesions in the CIOMS Working Group original documentation)
+• Sub-SMQ Oropharyngeal conditions (excl neoplasms, infections and allergies) is referred as SMQ Oropharyngeal lesions in the CIOMS Working Group original documentation)

 Oropharyngeal disorders (SMQ) is a hierarchical SMQ with only narrow search terms.
 Therefore, the narrow search and broad search return the same result.
 The detailed notes are documented in section 1.5.2.1.